Pull Script (Remote to Local)

 - Cleans up the remote backup

-- Detects and fixes table prefix mismatches (e.g.
+- Detects the remote table prefix and updates

 - Runs search-replace on the domain (catches both